moja-global/FLINT-UI/.github/ISSUE_TEMPLATE/communication-suggestion.md

 ---
 name: Communication Suggestion
-about: 'Propose a way to better communicate a feature '
+about: "Propose a way to better communicate a feature "
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Describe how we are communicating and why it is not optimal.**